openharmony/docs/en/application-dev/reference/apis/js-apis-i18n.md

 static set24HourClock(option: boolean): void

-Sets the 24-hour clock.
+Sets the system time to the 24-hour clock.

-This is a system API.
+**System API**: This is a system API.

 **Permission required**: ohos.permission.UPDATE_CONFIGURATION